 THE RINKER HERITAGE

+In the beginning, Rinker Boats was founded by boat lovers.
 In the 1930s dairy farmer Lossie “L. E.” Rinker started building fishing and racing boats out of his workshop on the White River in Indiana.
 Following the Korean War, L.E.’s sons, John and Jan, joined him in establishing Rinkerbuilt in Syracuse, Indiana.

 Today the Rinker heritage is one that brings pride, not just to boat owners, but to the company’s employees and officers—constantly mindful of the hard work and passion it takes to create boats worth owning.